rohithvaidya/garbage_credits/README.md

 # garbage_credits
-made during hackathon at sandbox startups
+Backend developed during hackathon at sandbox startups

 Idea - When the user goes near a truck with his NFC(near field communication) enabled phone , his garbage deposit is recorded .